edgonzalesjr/SOC-Automation-Lab/README.md

 ### Tools Used

-- AWS EC2 for hosting the servers
+- AWS EC2.
+Provides scalable computing capacity for applications and workloads.
+It is utilized for hosting servers.
-- Wazuh as Security Information and Event Management
+- Wazuh.
+Offers security visibility into endpoints by monitoring their behavior and identifying threats, vulnerabilities, and anomalies.
-- TheHive for case management
+- TheHive.
+A versatile security incident response tool, simplifies the creation, management, and analysis of security incidents.
-- Shuffle for Security Orchestration Automation and Response
+- Shuffle.
+Automation for Security Orchestration Automation and Response.
-- VirusTotal for enrichment
+- VirusTotal.
+Analyzes suspicious files and URLs for malware and malicious content using antivirus engines and website scanners.
-- Discord
+- Discord.
+Used to send notifications to analysts, prompting them to investigate incidents further.
-- Sysmon
+- Sysmon.
+Track and record system activity in the Windows event log.

 ## Lab Information